North Carolina in the American Civil War: Confederate leaders from North Carolina

-Notable Union leaders from North Carolina
+Union leaders from North Carolina

 North Carolina during Reconstruction

 Following the end of the Civil War, North Carolina was part of the Second Military District.
-Major General John M. Schofield would be the military leader in charge of North Carolina for roughly a month, in which he would implement a temporary recovery to provide aid to the people of North Carolina.
+Major General John M. Schofield was the military leader in charge of North Carolina for roughly a month, in which he implemented a temporary recovery to provide aid to the people of North Carolina.
 On May 29, 1865, President Andrew Johnson proclaimed the appointment of William W. Holden, as the provisional governor of North Carolina.
 President Johnson's appointment also allowed North Carolina to set up a state convention to rejoin the union, which required the convention to declare the secession null, abolish slavery, and take an amnesty oath.
 There would still be a military governor, in the form of Schofield's replacement, Brigadier General Thomas H. Ruger, who would try to cooperate with Holden, such as the removal of most African American soldiers from North Carolina.
-On July 22, 1868, after multiple other military leaders, the power of military power over North Carolina ended, marking the end of military reconstruction for North Carolina and the Second Military District.
+On July 22, 1868, after multiple other military leaders, the period of military power over North Carolina ended, marking the end of military reconstruction for North Carolina and the Second Military District.